fixedOtter/bootcamp/README.md

-# bootcamp
+# bootcampLibrary
-full of things
+full of things for my bootcamp course! :)